DeP: 2014–2017

-By 2015, DeP performed with Beyonce at the Grammy Awards of 2015, 'Grammy Salutes: Stevie Wonder'.
 DeP was hired by producer, Bill Brummel, to voice the role of Lawerence Huggins for the documentary, Selma: The Bridge To The Ballot.
 The documentary that tells the story of a courageous group of students and teachers who, along with other activists, fought a nonviolent battle to win voting rights for African-Americans in the South, would be DeP's first voice over role.
 It has since become a tool for middle school and high school classrooms across the US.

 DeP also landed a placement of an original song produced by Theo Gearring, "1st Sight", in the 2015 romantic comedy, My Favorite Five.

 In 2016 DeP released his first album, Think DēP Reloaded.
-The LP included all of his previously released singles and some new songs including the popular single, "Red Light".
-The single "Red Light Pt.
-II", was the breakout single from this project.
+The LP included all of his previously released singles and some new songs including the single "Red Light".

-During this time, DeP would be seen everywhere touring and with performances at the 2016 TV Land Awards, 2016 ESPYS and 2016 White Hot Holiday.
-DēP has also appeared in several music videos including "Matrimony" by Wale and Usher, "Bang Bang", and "So in Love (Jill Scott & Anthony Hamilton song)".
-DeP also appeared in several publications including Vibe, Rolling Stone, Sheen Magazine and Baller Alert and the 17th issue of The Grynd Report.
-He also became the Los Angeles brand ambassador for "Upscale Men's Jewelry and Grooming Line" for Teddy Winston Brand.

 2018–2019

-Throughout 2018 DeP worked with several aspiring artists across the US, successfully releasing EPs and singles for some of them which featured him as a writer, co-producer, A&R and performer, including his features on Bianca Acosta's Christmas single "Ode To Mary" and Jai G's, "Edna Jean".
+Throughout 2018, DeP worked with several aspiring artists, releasing EPs and singles for some of them which featured him as a writer, co-producer, A&R and performer, including his features on Bianca Acosta's Christmas single "Ode To Mary" and Jai G's, "Edna Jean".